dustinblack/domain-mcp-template/README.md

 >
 > **Action:** Follow the steps below, then **DELETE THIS TEMPLATE SETUP GUIDE SECTION** to finalize your README.

+*This template was created with the assistance of AI agents including Gemini, GPT, and Sonnet.*

 ## 🔄 Repository Mirrors

 This template is available on multiple platforms: